Azure-Samples/distributed-az-edge-framework/README.md

 Workloads exchange messages locally on the same network layer and Kubernetes cluster by using a cluster deployed MQTT broker.
 As described above, Dapr is leveraged to interact with the broker without specific application-aware code to interact with the chosen PubSub mechanism.

 For more information about MQTT broker choice and comparison, please see [MQTT Broker for Data Communication Between Workloads and Between Network Layers](/docs/mqttbroker.md).

+### Monitoring and Observability

+Gathering diverse signals from sources such as operating systems, data components, custom workloads, and the Kubernetes platform itself, as well as analyzing these is discussed in a separate document [Observability for Distributed Edge](./docs/observability.md).

 ## Solution Deployment